Why Are RV Park Rates So High?

 What Factors Determine RV Park Fees?

 Popular areas of the country receive thousands of visitors per year.
-Park and campground financial needs grow by leaps and bounds due to increased costs of ongoing maintenance and or the occasional natural disaster.
-And all of this equates to money.
+Park and campground financial needs grow exponentially due to increased costs of ongoing maintenance and/or the occasional natural disaster.
+All of this equates to money.

 • Campground stores